 Newer urban townhouses may also have a uniform look and an association, but older townhouses in cities tend to be more traditional rowhomes that can stretch for city blocks with less-restrictive or no HOAs.

-- Maintenance: The smaller size of a townhouse means that they require less maintenance.
-If there’s an HOA, it may take care of the exterior maintenance on the property.
+- Maintenance: The smaller size of a townhouse means that it requires less maintenance.
+If there’s an HOA, it may take care of the exterior maintenance on the property, as well.

 - Amenities: Townhouses built as part of a development may include amenities such as a pool or clubhouse.

 - Outdoor space: Townhouses often come with access to a small amount of outdoor space or a patio and possibly a private garage.

 - HOA: Some people don’t like to live with the restrictions put in place by an HOA, which might include rules about what colors of paint you can use on your patio or which types of windows you’re allowed to install.
 HOAs also charge monthly fees, so you’ll need to factor that expense into your budget.